 4. Doing An Extremely Wide Grip

-Yes, pull ups is one of the most popular bodyweight training exercises being done today and these are due to lots of good reasons.
+Yes, pull-ups are one of the most popular bodyweight training exercises being done today and these are due to lots of good reasons.
 This workout targets and strengthens the upper muscles, boosting our functional strength.
+It will also provide you with core strength.

-But does pull ups work abs?
+But do pull-ups work abs?
 Yes, they do—when they are done right.
-This is most especially true if you will perform the pull up variations that we have mentioned on a regular basis.
+This is most especially true if you will perform the pull-up variations that we have mentioned on a regular basis.

-If you have other pull up tips that you would like to share with us, please drop your comments below!
+If you have other pull-up tips that you would like to share with us, please drop your comments below!
+And also stay with us for more fitness tips.